-Ben has contributed to the public dialogue about law, entrepreneurship, and innovation through more than 80 speaking engagements at a variety of venues, including Harvard Business School, Harvard Law School, Harvard Kennedy School, the US State Department, the United Nations, the National Press Club, the US Chamber of Commerce, NYU School of Law, Columbia School of Law, American Express, and Goldman Sachs.
-He has been quoted in dozens of media outlets, from Women’s Wear Daily to the New York Times, and regularly writes essays and articles for a variety of publications.
-Ben also co-authored a chapter for the book Social Entrepreneurship in the Age of Atrocities, which was described as a “compendium of searing testimony about the immense practical challenges that idealistic changemakers can overcome by dint of their unflagging energy, incandescent visions of humanity and justice, and on-the-ground skills and resourcefulness.”
+Ben has contributed to the public dialogue about entrepreneurship, innovation and impact through more than 150 speaking engagements at a variety of venues, including Harvard Business School, Harvard Law School, Harvard Kennedy School, Harvard Innovation Labs, the US State Department, the United Nations, the National Press Club, the US Chamber of Commerce, NYU School of Law, Columbia School of Law, American Express, and Goldman Sachs.
+He has been quoted or profiled in dozens of media outlets, from the New York Times to TechCrunch, and regularly writes essays and articles for a variety of publications, including VC Experts.
+Select thought leadership:

 In 2016, Ben was recognized by the Association of Corporate Counsel—a global legal association representing more than 40,000 in-house counsel employed by over 10,000 organizations in 85 countries—as a "Top Ten 30-Something."
 This annual award recognizes "in-house counsel rising stars for their innovation, global perspectives, proactive practice, advocacy efforts, and pro bono and community service work."

-Ben also serves as a Term Member on the Council on Foreign Relations, a highly selective five-year membership for young leaders to engage in a sustained conversation on international affairs and U.S. foreign policy with experts through briefings, workshops, roundtables, and trips.
+From 2012 to 2017, Ben served as a Term Member on the Council on Foreign Relations, a highly selective five-year membership for young leaders to engage in a sustained conversation on international affairs and U.S. foreign policy with experts through briefings, workshops, roundtables, and trips.

 In addition to his law and undergraduate degrees, in 2010 Ben completed the Executive Program in Social Entrepreneurship at Stanford’s Graduate School of Business.